Mechanism Shift During Post-training from Autoregressive to Masked Diffusion Language Models: Results Analysis

 \subsubsection{Task-Critical Components: Component-wise Logit Lens Analysis}

-We begin by analyzing components that directly contribute to task performance, as identified by high EAP-IG attribution.
-By applying a component-wise logit lens to these components, we probe their semantic alignment with output tokens, allowing us to assess whether task-relevant information is concentrated within a small number of specialized components or distributed across many.
+We analyze task-critical components identified by high EAP-IG attribution using a component-wise logit lens.
+This allows us to test whether task-relevant information is concentrated in a few specialized components or distributed across many.
+We report probes of semantic alignment and dominance in the main text, and defer representative top-token examples to Tables~\ref{tab:component-roles} and~\ref{tab:logit_lens}.

-\paragraph{Causal reasoning task (IOI)} For the \textsc{IOI} task, ARMs exhibit \textbf{sharply localized semantic specialization}.
-In both Qwen and LLaMA, a small number of attention heads are strongly aligned with person-name tokens (e.g., \emph{Dan}, \emph{Jerry}), producing large-magnitude logits that dominate prediction.
-This pattern indicates that IOI is largely solved by a limited set of highly specialized components that act as deterministic, pointer-like mechanisms.

-DiffuLLaMA largely preserves this behavior.
-Several high-attribution components remain strongly aligned with person-name tokens and exhibit logit profiles comparable to those of the underlying ARM.
-This suggests substantial inheritance of autoregressive circuitry, consistent with the observation that IOI relies primarily on local causal dependencies that are already well supported by the autoregressive objective.
+\paragraph{Causal reasoning task (\textsc{IOI}).} For \textsc{IOI}, ARMs exhibit \emph{sharply localized semantic specialization}: a small set of high-attribution components aligns decisively with person-name tokens.
+As shown in Table~\ref{tab:ner_distribution}, MDMs can place person-name tokens relatively often among their top aligned candidates---Dream reaches a higher \textsc{NameFrac}@10 (13.2\%) than Qwen (7.9\%) and LLaMA (3.4\%), with DiffuLLaMA at 8.6\%---but this does not imply sharper specialization.
+ARMs exhibit substantially stronger selective amplification once a name token appears, with median $\Delta\mathrm{LME}$ values of 0.90 for Qwen and 0.89 for LLaMA, compared with 0.31 for Dream and 0.05 for DiffuLLaMA (Appendix Table~\ref{tab:dominance_metrics}).
+ARMs also show larger logit gaps, while DiffuLLaMA exhibits higher entropy.
+Thus, raw name frequency does not imply specialization: ARMs remain dominated by a few decisive name-specific components, whereas MDMs spread name-related evidence across broader component sets.

-Dream, however, departs from this pattern.
-Its high-attribution components do not exhibit clear person-name specificity.
-Instead, the strongest logit alignments correspond to non-person proper nouns or broader semantic tokens (e.g., \emph{Browser}, \emph{Kremlin}).
-This indicates that, despite similar circuit topology at a coarse level, diffusion post-training redistributes semantic roles across components, weakening the dominance of individual name-specific heads.
+Representative components mirror this pattern (Table~\ref{tab:component-roles}).
+High-attribution attention heads in Qwen and LLaMA align strongly with person-name tokens, consistent with pointer-like behavior, and DiffuLLaMA largely preserves this pattern.
+Dream, however, departs from it: its high-attribution components are less clearly name-specific, often aligning with non-person proper nouns or broader semantic tokens.
+Even when circuit topology is similar, diffusion post-training can redistribute semantic roles and weaken the dominance of individual name-specific heads.

-\paragraph{Global reasoning task (Countdown).} A contrasting pattern emerges in the \textsc{Countdown} task.
-ARMs rely on components with \textbf{strong numerical selectivity}, often sharply aligned with specific digits or operators.
-These components produce high-confidence logits concentrated on a narrow subset of tokens, indicating that global planning is approximated through sequential, component-centric heuristics.